effeffe/rootana/manalyzer/README.md

 in the function AnalyzeFlowEvent() of a different module (separate data unpacking module and data analysis module).

+### The flow event queue

+Non-trivial experiments may have multiple physics events contained inside a single MIDAS event.
+In this situation one can unpack each physics event into it's own separate flow event and ask manalyzer to process each of these flow events separately, as if there were multiple midas events.

+This is done in the Analyze() method by placing the individual flow events into the flow queue: TAFlowEvent*e = unpack_event(midas_event); runinfo->fFlowQueue.push_back(e);

+After manalyzer finishes processing the current midas event, it will proceed with processing the queued flow events.
+Each queued flow event is processed the same way as normal midas events, except that the Analyze() method is not called (there is no midas event!), so only the AnalyzeFlowEvent() method will be used.
+The flags work the same way, and one can chain additional flow objects to the flow event as it passes from one module to the next.
+At the very end, the flow event is automatically deleted.

+After all queued flow events are processed, manalyzer will continue with processing the next midas event.

+The flow event queue can also be used to finish processing any events remaining buffered or queued at the EndRun() time as described in the next section.

 ### The PreEndRun method

 Sometimes physics events need to be generated and processed at the end of a run after all